AbhiramAnanthu/inventory-app/README.md

 - **Dynamic Rendering:** Use EJS templates to create dynamic and reusable HTML pages.
 - **Database Integration:** Store and manage inventory data using **NeonDB**, a cloud-based PostgreSQL database.
 - **Middleware:** Leverage Express.js middleware for routing, error handling, and data validation.
-- **Responsive Design:** Optimized for both desktop and mobile views.

 ---

 ## **Technologies Used**